PhysioLabXR/PhysioLabXRDocs/source/PsychoPy.rst

 ===================
 In this example, we use RenaLabApp to stream a classic fNIRS Stroop effect experiment.
 Stroop effect experiment let participant input their judgment when experiencing color stroop.
 This will cause an effect in the prefrontal cortex, whereas the hypothesis is that when text and color are not congruent, there will be activation in the prefrontal region.

-In each experiment, we want to have six trails.
+In each experiment, we want to have six trials.
 In each trial there are six cases where we ask participants to input the color of the displayed text.
 The cases can be:

 - **Congruent** : the text is congruent with the text color.
 For example: ``red`` (color in red).